MichaelClerx/cellml-validation/models_1_0/README.md

 It is unclear from this text if a `<units>` with `base_units="no"` is required to have any `<unit>` elements.
 However, (1) it is certain that `RDF` elements are not required, so presumably neither are `unit` elements, and (2) the CellML 2.0 spec explicitly allows empty `<units>` elements.

-However, the spec does not say what an empty units _means_ (presumably dimensionless).
+However, the spec does not say what an empty units _means_.

-In the test sets, there are two _valid_ files with empty units elements, but all other files avoid having empty unitses.

-## Booleans

-The CellML spec makes only confusing statements about booleans (occasionally mentioning the unit `cellml:boolean`, which cannot be assigned to any number or variable and has none of the other properties of a unit).
-In this test set, cases involving booleans are treated separately from unit checking conversion, as it seems likely many tools will treat booleans as a type, and e.g. implement type checking (`7 + false` is wrong) but not unit checking (`1 newton + 1 meter` is fine).
-The set `booleans` contains examples of misuse of booleans.
+In CellML 2.0, an empty `<units>` element denotes a new base unit (CellML 2.0 doesn't have a `base_units` element).
+For compatibility with CellML 2.0, in this set we've assumed that empty unitses are not allowed.